mobiaqua/igep-x-loader/ISEE_README.txt

 * Added support for boot a ARM binary executable
 * Support for Numonyx, Micron & hynix POP memories
 * This software must be build with compilers from 4.5.1
+* Memory Autodetection

 [NEW in this Version]

-* Added Memory test feature
+* Resolved Memory Autodetection
-* Added some boot information
+* Better hang board led control
-* New read_nand_cache function optimized for load from NAND
+* New read_nand_cache function optimized for load from OneNand
+* Added Hw GPtimer functionality

 2.2 Issues & Limitations
 ------------------------